donid/WingetRepoBrowser/README.md

 Microsoft is creating a new Windows Package Manager CLI (aka winget) which is based on a [Git repository](https://github.com/microsoft/winget-pkgs) that contains yaml-based package descriptions.
 They have stated that there will be no 'gallery' to browse through the available packages, so I have created a little WinForms Application to fill this gap.
 It uses a DevExpress GridControl, which provides powerful [search, sort and filtering features.](https://docs.devexpress.com/WindowsForms/833/controls-and-libraries/data-grid/end-user-capabilities)

+:warning: Winget changed its manifest schema to v1.0.0 - you need to use WingetRepoBrowser version 0.1.0 or higher.

 ![ApplicationScreenshot](/screenshot.png)

 **Usage:**